Top Things to Do in Siem Reap, Cambodia for Every Traveler

 Disclaimer: This post contains affiliate links.
 If you click through and make a purchase, my blog may receive a commission at no additional cost to you.

-Top 7 Things to Do in siem Reap
+Top Things To Do in Siem Reap

-#1: Angkor Wat
+#1: The iconic Angkor Wat

-#2: Cambodia War Museum
+#2: The Cambodia War Museum

 Also known as the Landmine Museum, the historical exhibits of the Cambodia War Museum focus on the Khmer Rouge regime and the civil war in Cambodia.
 The museum showcases weaponry, military equipment, and vehicles used during the late 20th century.
 Cambodia, like its neighboring country Laos, is one of the most heavily affected by UXO landmines.
 To learn more, I highly recommend visiting this museum or one of the UXO museums in Laos.

-#3: Kampong Phluk
+#3: Kampong Phluk Village

 Click here for the one I did!